 Chemists have a critical role to play in addressing the United Nations Sustainable Development Goals that focus on many global challenges that society faces.
 To that end, in 2016 the Department of Chemistry was the first Canadian unit to sign on to the Green Chemistry Commitment (GCC).
 This is a voluntary pledge to assist in the preparation of chemists whose skills are aligned with the needs of the planet and its inhabitants in the 21st century.
 Participating in the GCC ensures that students in all first-year undergraduate courses and Chemistry programs become conversant with the 12 Principles of Green Chemistry, and understand how scientists are becoming more environmentally responsible.
+As of 2021, all students taking one of the departmental specialist or major programs are eligible to enroll in a Focus in Green Chemistry.
 Members of the departmental Green Chemistry Initiative are routinely involved in teaching undergraduates in both classroom and laboratory settings.

 The information presented here is intended to assist you in your course selection, and in planning your academic program(s) of choice.
 Also included is information about the operation of the Department, various resources, scholarships, and possibilities for research during both the summer and the academic year.
 If you need further clarification, or would like to know more about our programs, please do drop by room LM 151 to speak with either Nicole Treston (our Undergraduate Counselor) or myself.
 We will work together to make your association with our Department a very productive, successful and enjoyable one!

 Dr. Andy Dicks